tripti1994/test_repo/README.md

 # test_repo
-this repo is for demonstration purpose
+this repo is for demonstration purpose only